 Insurance Questions and Suggestions

 SimpleCare does not use the insurance industry - CPT codes.
-SimpleCare doctors and health care providers can afford to lower their fees for you because they do not incur the high costs associated with insurance coding and billing.
-Insurance codes usually are represented by a higher price than SimpleCare's time-based codes, so by requesting the higher-priced codes you are requesting a higher price for the visit.
+SimpleCare health care providers can afford to lower their fees for you because they do not incur the high costs associated with insurance coding and billing.
+Insurance codes usually are represented by a higher price than SimpleCare's time and materials-based codes, so by requesting the higher-priced codes you are requesting a higher price for the visit.
 If your high deductible policy or health savings account requires coding, you may or may not be able to use SimpleCare for that visit.
 However, you might not need to submit each and every form to your insurance company if you do not exceed your deductible.
 We recommend that patients use SimpleCare for routine health care costs and then only submit claims toward their deductible for larger items.
-Also be aware of any contractual obligations that might require your provider to bill your insurance company before collecting from you.
+Also, be aware of any contractual obligations that might require your provider to bill your insurance company before collecting from you.

 If you seek medical services or providers that are not covered by Medicare, then you can ask any licensed health care provider to join SimpleCare and you will receive their best price when you pay in full by cash, check, or credit card at the time of your visit.